spiral/docs/orm/basics.md

 WHERE "id" = 1
 ```

-> You can create your own accessors by implementing `RecordAccessorInterface`, also check [JsonDocument] (/odm/standalone.md) accessor.
+> You can create your own accessors by implementing `RecordAccessorInterface`.
+Also check out the [JsonDocument] (/odm/standalone.md) accessor.

 ## Delete Records
-You can delete any existed Record by executing it's method "delete".
-There is not much to talk about it.
+You can delete any existing Record by executing it's method "delete".

 ## Events and Traits
-As DataEntity model, Record declares few [events] (/components/events.md) which you can handle to track or change model behaviour:
+As the DataEntity model, Record declares a few [events] (/components/events.md), which you can use to track or change the model behaviour:

 Event                   | Context                                   | Return | Description
 ---                     | ---                                       | ---    | ---